 Cradle Mountain: One of Tasmania's most popular walks, it's a great way to experience Cradle Mountain's majestic beauty.
 Whether you choose to take a shorter trail (which will take about 1.5 hours) or a longer one, there's no doubt you'll walk away feeling inspired.

 Turtle Tracks: Luckily for us, winter happens to be peak season for turtle nesting.
-Just picture taking a boat at sunset to Bare Sand Island and watching dozens of turtles (big and small) find home.
+Just picture taking a boat at sunset to Bare Sand Island and watching dozens of turtles (bia g and small) find home.
 It's worth noting that you'll need to take a guided tour, as there are strict rules around and within the area.

 Dine Next to Uluru: Ever wanted to see Uluru?
-With the sounds of Silence experience, you can dine in the outback, under the stars, with the sacred icon.
+With the Sounds of Silence experience, you can dine in the outback, under the stars, with the sacred icon.

 Gravity Discovery Centre: If there's one place to see the stars from, it's this observatory.
 Offering free night visits from Thursday - Sunday, you're bound to see a view like none other, perfectly bordered by beautiful bush.

 Fremantle Markets: For a deep insight into the local craftsmen of Western Australia, over 100 years of culture has given this market a deep heritage, uncommon in many others around the country.
-Food, fashion, homewares and kids' items are all accounted for.
-But you'll want to make sure you're hungry, because there's so much food to try.
+Food, fashion, homewares, and kids' items are all accounted for.
+But you'll want to make sure you're hungry because there's so much food to try.